valence-corp/sprite/docs/_tutorials/6_createGraph.md

 ---

-Within the transaction callback, we will call the `GraphModality.createVertexType()` and `GraphModality.createEdgeType()` methods.
-These operations should be awaited to avoid an error with the `newEdge` and `newVertex` operations we will add in the next step (the types must be present in the database to create records with that type).
+The transaction callback serves as a scope for non-idempotent operations that are part of the transaction, such as the `GraphModality.createVertexType` and `GraphModality.createEdgeType` methods.
+These operations should be awaited to avoid errors with the newEdge and newVertex operations which will be added in the next step, as the types must be present in the database to create records of that type.

-The `ifNotExists` option is set to `true` on the type creation operations.
+The `ifNotExists` option is set to true on the type creation operations.
 This prevents the database from throwing an error if the types were previously created.
-It is, however, an option.
+This, however, is optional.

 ```ts
 async function graphModalityExample() {